evertonbtm/nodeDnsRetryForwarder/README.md

 # nodeDnsRetryForwarder

-Simple DNS server to retry/forwarder
+Simple DNS server to retry/forwarder only on fails.

 # start